MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 ## Setting up

-Before you can use Windows Admin Center in the Azure portal, you must deploy the Windows Admin Center VM extension:
+Before you can use Windows Admin Center in the Azure portal, you must deploy the Windows Admin Center VM extension using the following steps:
-1. Open the Azure portal and navigate to your Azure Stack HCI cluster
+1. Open the Azure portal and navigate to your Azure Stack HCI cluster.
-2. Navigate to **Windows Admin Center** (found in the **Settings** group).
+2. Navigate to **Windows Admin Center** which can be found in the **Settings** group.
 3. Specify the port on which you wish to install Windows Admin Center and select **Install**.

 :::image type="content" source="../../media/manage-vm/wac-in-azure-hci-install.png" alt-text="Screenshot showing the install button for Windows Admin Center on an Azure Stack HCI cluster." lightbox="../../media/manage-vm/wac-in-azure-hci-install.png":::